-HEALTH & WELLNESS EXPERT; HEALTHCLASS2.0 CO-FOUNDER; AUTHOR; ASSOCIATE PROFESSOR OF HISTORY
+HEALTH & WELLNESS EXPERT; PODCAST CO-HOST; AUTHOR; ASSOCIATE PROFESSOR OF HISTORY

 Natalia Petrzela is a scholar, writer, teacher, and activist.
 As Associate Professor of History at The New School, she studies the politics and culture of the modern United States and is especially fascinated by issues of gender, race, identity, and class.

 Her first book, Classroom Wars: Language, Sex, and the Making of Modern Political Culture (Oxford, 2015), explores the roots of the culture wars in American public schools, specifically amid heated battles over sexuality and bilingual education.
 The latest research traces the rise of “wellness culture” since the 1950s, asking how and why Americans have increasingly linked food and fitness regimes to the pursuit of self-fulfillment.
 These scholarly pursuits are closely linked to her activist work as co-founder of HealthClass2.0, an experiential health education program that bridges a wellness gap in public school education and connects university mentors with K-12 students.
 She is also a Premiere Leader of intenSati (an innovative mind-body practice).